 I attended at hospital and was told that I had damaged muscles in my back and the injury would persist for some time.

 I have had two days off work and my employer is putting pressure for me to return tomorrow – it has been suggested I need only sit in the office.

-A: The steps you should consider before returning to the workplace following an accident and the effect on your potential accident at work claim as follows:
+The steps you should consider before returning to the workplace following an accident and the effect on your potential accident at work claim as follows:

 1. Ensure you have been medically verified as able to return to work

 You have been diagnosed with a back injury and told by the hospital that you are unable to work – it is not a good idea to return until you are feeling better and you are cleared by your GP to return.

 You will find that sitting for long periods puts a lot of pressure on your spine, so you could risk a much protracted recovery period or a worsening of your injury.

 As your employer was responsible for your original accident it might be that an aggravation due to sitting is also your employer’s responsibility, but in theory this would be a separate claim.

 2. The effect on the level of compensation you might recover for a workplace injury claim if you return to work too soon